freddygv/trabblex/README.md

 ## Components

+### Database manager
+Is implemented as singleton -
+to have only one entry point to the database for all the other components

 ### Client Manager
 * Creates a Grizzly HTTP Server (at first view, provides the best performance)
 * Creates resources used by the client